• Skip to primary navigation

 I’d love to hear from you!
 If you loved my recipe, please consider leaving a 5-star rating and a comment down below.
 Sign up for my newsletter and follow along on Instagram, Facebook, or Pinterest

-light and fluffy mashed potatoes next to napkin
+fluffy mashed potatoes in bowl with a napkin next to it

 Print Pin